 Cyveillance: Can you explain briefly what DNSSEC is using non-technical terms, and why it’s so important?

-Richard Lamb: DNSSEC (DNS Security Extensions) secures the Internet’s global “phone book” (the DNS or Domain Name System).
-Every time you enter a web site (www.google.com) or email (email@example.com), your computer uses the DNS to convert the domain name (www.google.com or bar.com) into a number (IP address) which is what is actually used to connect to and communicate (just like a phone number) with web or email server on the Internet.
+Richard Lamb: DNSSEC (DNS Security Extensions) secures the Internet’s global “phone book” (the DNS or Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website.
+Name System).
+Every time you enter a web site (www.google.com) or email (firstname.lastname@example.org), your computer uses the DNS to convert the domain name (www.google.com or bar.com) into a number (IP address) which is what is actually used to connect to and communicate (just like a phone number) with web or email server on the Internet.
 The protocols behind DNS were designed back in 1983 and have little in the way of security built into them.
 Increased network and computer performance have made it easy to falsify DNS responses to return the wrong “phone number” and possibly send you to an impersonator.
 Dan Kaminsky, in 2008, demonstrated the ease to which this can be done and recent attacks on 4M computers have driven the point home.
 DNSSEC adds digital signatures to existing records that allow machines to validate DNS responses so that this sort of attack can’t happen.

 Cyveillance: This sounds like a fundamental change in the way the Internet operates.
 Is that accurate?

 Richard Lamb: Not really.
 DNS operates as it did before except now cryptographically generated digital signatures (just a few more bytes) are transferred alongside existing records to allow systems to detect any changes in the original record.
 However, for the Internet whose protocols have not changed for decades it’s a big change.
 So it was/is being deployed very carefully.